-Below is information about the John F. Kennedy Presidential Library and Museum, arranged alphabetically by topic (see also right-hand links).
+Below is information about the John F. Kennedy Presidential Library and Museum, arranged alphabetically by topic.
 For more information please contact Kennedy.Library@nara.gov or 617.514.1629.
 Have a research question?
 Ask an Archivist.

 Architect: I.M.
 Pei & Partners, New York, New York.
 The general contractor was Turner Construction Co. of Boston.